example42/example42.github.io/_posts/2018-03-05-catalog-diff-on-refactoring.md

 Installation can be done using the `puppet module install`command:

     puppet module install puppetlabs/puppetlabs-catalog_diff

 After installation there is now a puppet cli command available:

     puppet catalog diff

 The octocatalog-diff is delivered as a ruby gem.
 It needs ruby 2.0 or newer and can be installed using the `puppet gem` or - in case you have a sufficient ruby version - the `gem` command:

     /opt/puppetlabs/puppet/bin/gem install octocatalog-diff

-The tool needs a loca Puppet agent installed and can be used on Linux and Mac OS.
+The tool needs a local Puppet agent installed and can be used on Linux and Mac OS.
 Windows is not supported.

 ## Configuration

-The octocatalog diff tool needs a configuration file  (.octocatalog-diff.cfg.rb) unless you want to specify all parameters as command line options.
+The octocatalog diff tool needs a configuration file  (```.octocatalog-diff.cfg.rb```) unless you want to specify all parameters as command line options.

 The configuration file can reside in different locations.
 Lookup for the file is done in the following order: